CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoid/packing.md

 After that, after selecting everything, zip it (add everything to a `.zip` file).
 Then, change the `.zip` extension type to the `.cytoidlevel` type and rename the file to your ID (i.e., If your ID is ```abcd.efg```, rename the zip to ```abcd.efg.cytoidlevel```).

-## Packing by using PCtyx
+## Packing with a help of PCtyx

 You can also make a level.json file on PCtyx.
 After finishing your chart on PCtyx, go back to the menu and click *Cytoid Settings*, and you should then see the following:

  ![](./_sources_packing.md/6.jpg)

-Just type what it tells you to do, choose the chart files, then you finished.
+Just type what it tells you to do, choose the chart files, then you're finished.

 ::: warning WARNING!